pmacpherson/aws-study-group/inprogress/challenge-02/readme.md

 ### Create New User
-* Using AWS Console, Create new IAM User
+* Using AWS Console, Create a new IAM User named "AWSStudyGroupUser" with only "Programmatic Access".
-	* Name: AWSStudyGroupUser
-	* Access Type: Programmatic Access
-	* Next
-	* Ignore permissions for now, Click Next
-	* Create User
-	* Copy both the Access Key and the Secret Access Key.
+* Download both the Access Key and the Secret Access Key.
 * If you do not copy these keys now, you will not be able to retrive them later.
 * http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console

 ### Configure AWS Profiles
 * If you've used CLI in the past, you can choose to skip this part (or backup your ~/.aws folder) as the following will delete your default profile

 * Using AWS CLI, Create default profile
-	* run: aws configure
+	* run: aws configure using "us-east-1" for region and "json" for output
-		* Access Key: copied from step above
-		* Secret Access Key: copied from step above
-		* Default Region: us-east-1
-		* Default output: json
 	* Open 2 files in text editor on your local machine under:
 		* OSX: ~/.aws or
 		* Windows: C:\User\username\\.aws